das-developers/das2dlm/README.md

 ## Install
 After downloading the DLM or building it from source, you have two installation choices:
   1. Copy the contents into the IDL default extension location.
-Since IDL can be installed in a variety of locations and absolute path can't be provided here, but example locations for various operating systems follows:
+Since IDL can be installed in a variety of locations an exact path can't be provided here, but example locations for various operating systems follow:
      ```
      /usr/local/harris/idl87/bin/bin.linux.x86_64    (Linux example)
      /Applications/harris/idl/bin/bin.darwin.x86_64  (MacOS example)